Patient Relations Service

 The people who look after your health will do whatever they can to make sure you are treated appropriately and on time.
 However, we realise that sometimes things do not go as expected.

 If you are unhappy with the treatment or service you have received from NHS services, you have the right to make a complaint, have it looked into and receive a response.
 You can raise your concerns immediately by speaking with the staff involved who will attempt to resolve your complaint informally.
-Alternatively, you can contact our Patient Relations Service:
+Alternatively, you can contact us on the details at the top of this page.

 Our aim is to deal with your complaint quickly and thoroughly and, if possible, to involve those who know most about your care.
 Complaints are investigated to help us identify any action required so that, where possible, things can be put right and to prevent the same type of problem from happening again.